iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

   * unlike solving problem in the real worlds, the relavent information in the coding challanges are always useful information for producing the correct/optimal solution for the problem.

+* The problem presented from the copanies will have fancy names and long description to mask what the problem it is exactly, preventing the candidtate from reaching to google if the candidate cannot phrase the problem correctly and don't know how to describe the problem.

 * Start coding NOW!

 ## Common Good Strategies for Coding Problem